robert/robert.github.com/_posts/2019-12-03-ppab5-how-to-write-shorter-programs.md

 ## How I would improve `get_data`

 To improve `get_data`, I would first get rid of the `try`/`except` block entirely, for all the reasons discussed [in our previous episode][pfab3].
 If `get_data` throws an exception, it shouldn't try to hide this fact by *swallowing* it.
-Instead, the code that called it should get to see the exception and to decide what to do about it.
+Instead, it should allow the code that called it to decide how to respond.

-Second, I would try reduce the repeated repetitive repetition throughout the function.
+Second, I would try to reduce the repeated repetitive repetition throughout the function.
 When I read `get_data` for the first time, I immediately noticed that the string `SELECT * From CommuteTimes` was repeated 8 times.
 I also noticed that we have multiply-nested if-statements for every possible combination of the function's arguments.
 For example, the function starts with the blocks: `if specific_route => if start_date => if end_date`.
-This prol-IF-eration (sorry) is the root cause of the code's extreme repetitiousness.
+This prol-IF-eration (sorry) is the root cause of the code's already extreme repetitiousness.
 What's more, suppose that we wanted to add another filter variable into our SQL query (such as `time_of_day`).
 We would need to add a *fourth* level of if-nesting to every block in our already precarious E-IF-fel Tower (sorry again).
 This would *double* the number of if-branches, to 16.
 This is madness.

 After I got to the end of the function I didn't immediately have a plan for how to tighten it up, but I knew that if I couldn't then we were all doomed.
 I pondered a while.
 Then I noticed that the variables in the different if-branches aren't dependent on each other.
 By this I mean that the effect of an `if start_date` block is always to simply add a `Datetime > ?` condition to the `WHERE` clause of the SQL statement.
 It doesn't matter whether `end_date` or `specific_route` is set.
 This means that we can examine every argument in its own, simple, un-nested if-statement.
 We can use these statements to build up a list of the different `WHERE` filters that we need to apply, and then construct the SQL query *dynamically* at the end of the function.